Teen Drug Use Is Not Inevitable

 Teens and the adults that care about them need to know that the One Choice of no use of any alcohol, nicotine, marijuana or other drugs is a realistic goal and that many teens are already making that choice.

-In the video below, lead authors Drs.
-Sharon Levy and Robert DuPont highlight the key findings of the study published by the journal Pediatrics.
+In the video below, Drs Sharon Levy and Robert DuPont, the lead authors of a study on similar trends in the US published by the journal Pediatrics, highlight their key findings.

 The Goal of Youth Drug Prevention is